maarten-postmastery/webhook-forwarder-gcp/README.md

 For multiple subscribers, just add more subscriber functions.
 Use a different function name and change the forwarding URL.
 Other options, including the Pub/Sub topic should be the same.

-The Pub/Sub topic and subscriptions are automatically created.
-This can be checked in the Pub/Sub section of the console.
-You should see the "webhook" topic and a subscription for each subscriber function.
-Refresh the page if you don't.

 #### Using console

 Click Create function and enter the following details:

+* Basics
-* Name: Enter a name to identify the subscriber, e.g. "analytics"
+  * Function name: Enter "postmastery-webhook" or another name
-* Memory allocated: Select the default
+  * Region: Select a region close to the endpoint provider
+* Trigger
-* Trigger: Select Cloud Pub/Sub
+  * Trigger type: Select Cloud Pub/Sub
-* Topic: Create a new topic "webhook" or select it when already created
+  * Select a topic: Create a new topic, e.g. "sendgrid-events" or select it when already created
+  * Retry on failure: Yes
+* Variables, networking and advanced settings
+  * Environment variables
+    * Runtime environment variables
+      * Add variable FORWARD_URL with the destination URL
+* Click Next
+* Code
+  * Runtime: Select Node.js 10
+  * Entry point: Enter "subscriber"
-* Source code: Select Inline editor
+  * Source Code: Inline Editor
-* index.js: Copy the code from subscriber/index.js and adapt as needed
+    * index.js: Copy the code from subscriber/index.js
     * package.json: Copy the code from subscriber/package.json
-* Function to execute: Enter "subscriber"
-* Open Evironment variables, ... and more.
-* Advanced options: Enable Retry on failure.
-* Environment variables: Click Add variable.
-Enter name FORWARD_URL with the destination url as value.
+* Click Deploy

 To create another subscriber, in the list of functions select Actions on the first subscriber and click Copy.
-Then change the name and change the FORWARD_URL.
+Then change the function name and optionally the region.
+Click Save to accept the Trigger settings.
+Open Variables and set the FORWARD_URL to the destination URL.

 #### Using gcloud